marconoris/Obsidian-Publish-stuff/README.md

 I'm not a developer, surely the code found here is not very horthodox.
 Welcome improvements!

-## Toggle Obsidian Publish sidebars
+## Reader view for Obsidian Publish

-I'm playing with the idea of a light and minimal version of Obsidian Publish focused on reading, hiding the sidebars.
-Not being a programmer, I have tried to create Javascript through chatGPT (sorry for this!).
-This is the result, it works quite well.
+This script activates a "reading view" on an Obsidian Publish website.
+This view can be useful to visualize poetic texts or to browse through images as a portfolio or simply to have a clearer view while reading.
+Now you can activate the "reading view" in 4 different ways:

+- Using a button.
+- Pressing the “r” key.
+- By defining the reader-view class in the cssClass property in the frontmatter.
+- Adding ?reader=true to the url of the page.

 ## Social box